Lars and GretheAnderson Log House

 This one room schoolhouse provided education to children in 1st - 8th grades from 1882-1961 in the Town of Washington.View Exhibit

-The City of Eau Claire has many historical buildings.
+The Chippewa Valley has many historical buildings.
 Explore featured historical buildings by the Chippewa Valley Museum.